grommunio/gromox/doc/install.rst

 In various daemons, the ``x500_org_name`` config directive influences the DN used in muidEMSAB entryids.
-In Exchange, the DN would be derived from the ActiveDirectory hierarchy or something — feel free to google for “X500 DN Exchange” and cringe —, but as far as MAPI is concerned, the value is arbitrary.
+In Exchange, the DN would be derived from the Active Directory hierarchy or something — feel free to google for “X500 DN Exchange” and cringe —, but as far as MAPI is concerned, the value is arbitrary.
 The x500_org_name ought not be changed after initial installation as it will invalidate participants of e-mail messages, calendar events, etc.